Our offices are currently closed. Find out about After Hours Care.

 Click on the links below for an informational booklet about Kintegra and Patient Centered Medical Home

-The images shown above represent the HRSA Quality Badges awarded in 2022 for the 2021 UDS reporting period.
+The following HRSA Quality Badges were awarded in 2025 for the 2024 UDS reporting period:

 Kintegra Health is proud to be among this year’s recipients of this year’s 80% In Every Community National Achievement Award.